rebelsky/csc207/home/index.md

 structures.
 After fall break, you will also employ Ushahidi in a small consulting project that you will do in a group with a community partner.
 Further details on that project will come right before fall break.

+### GUI Building with JavaFX

+Traditionally, we have not included GUI construction in CSC 207 (or its predecessor, CSC 152).
+However, I think that GUI's can help reveal important aspects of object-oriented design.
+Hence, as an experiment, we will be using a small bit of JavaFX, which is the new *de facto* GUI toolkit for Java.

 Optional Books and Other Readings
 ---------------------------------